simon-lennon/vue-document-analyzer/README.md

-# Document Analyzer
+# Document Analyzer (Client-Only Demo)

 A Vue 3 application for document analysis using Azure Document Intelligence and Claude AI.
-This project demonstrates how to extract text and structured information from documents and perform AI-powered analysis.
+This project demonstrates how to extract text and structured information from documents and perform AI-powered analysis, all directly from the browser without a backend server.

 ## Features